The 2026 Senate map is tough for Democrats, but Republicans have their own headaches - WTOP News

 Democrats have long dreamed of winning statewide office in this ruby red state.
 Could a nasty GOP primary be their ticket?

-National Republicans and GOP Senate strategists are ringing alarm bells amid concerns that state Attorney General Ken Paxton, who is facing a bevy of personal and ethical questions, could prevail over Sen. John Cornyn for the nomination.
+National Republicans and Senate strategists are worried that state Attorney General Ken Paxton, who is facing a bevy of personal and ethical questions, could beat Sen. John Cornyn for the nomination.

-They fear Paxton would be a disastrous general election candidate, forcing Republicans to invest tens of millions of dollars they believe would be better spent in other states.
+They fear Paxton would be a disastrous general election candidate, forcing Republicans to invest tens of millions of dollars they would rather spend elsewhere.

-Texans for a Conservative Majority, a super political action committee supporting Cornyn, a onetime Trump critic, began airing television ads this past week promoting his support for Trump’s package of tax breaks and spending cuts.

-Don’t expect the upbeat tone from the pro-Cornyn super PAC to hold long.
-Paxton was acquitted after a Republican-led impeachment trial in 2023 over allegations of bribery and abuse of office, which also exposed an extramarital affair.
-His wife, Angela, filed for divorce on July 10, referring to “recent discoveries” in announcing her decision to end her marriage of 38 years “on biblical grounds.”

-“Ken Paxton has embarrassed himself, his family, and we look forward to exposing just how bad he’s embarrassed our state in the coming months,” said Aaron Whitehead, the super PAC’s executive director.
-Trump adviser Chris LaCivita, who comanaged Trump’s 2024 campaign, is advising the group.

-But Cornyn has had a cool relationship with Trump over the years, while Paxton is a longtime Trump ally.
+But Cornyn has had a cool relationship with Trump over the years, while Paxton long has been a loyal Trump ally.
 And Paxton raised more than three times as much as Cornyn in the second quarter, $2.9 million compared with $804,000, according to Federal Elections Commission reports.

 Will Trump be persuaded to endorse or will he choose to steer clear?